jh-evans/readthedocs/docs/source/using.rst

 =====

 It is a truth seldom acknowledged that developers mostly focus on the `Happy Path <https://en.wikipedia.org/wiki/Happy_path>`_.
 Developers are busy, and they have lots to do.
-You need to write some code to retrieve a field from a Java object, even when that field is marked private.
-You quickly write this.
+You need to write some code to retrieve a field from a Java object, even when that field is marked private, so you write this to meet your requirement.

 You then write some unit tests to be sure that what you have written retrieves a private field.
 For each test, you pass in the required classname, fieldname, and instance the field is to be retrieved from.